barnes-c/infra/modules/cloudflare/README.md

 The actual domain is registered at [**Porkbun**](https://porkbun.com/), but DNS is managed through **Cloudflare**.
 Some records are **proxied** for traffic protection and performance, while others (like mail records) remain unproxied to ensure correct mail delivery.

-## Notes

-- The `A` and `AAAA` record values are managed by a separate Dynamic DNS (DyDNS) process.
+The `A` and `AAAA` record values are managed by a separate Dynamic DNS (DyDNS) process.
 A Kubernetes CronJob runs every five minutes to update these records with the current public IP addresses.